getluky/OuyaUnityBridge/README.md

 OuyaUnityBridge
 ===============

-A minimalist, unofficial bridge between the OUYA ODK and Unity4.
+A minimalist, unofficial bridge between the OUYA ODK and Unity 4.
 Adheres to polling-based Input convention in Unity.

 About
 ---------------

-### Controller Input
+### Controller Input Preface

 This is an unofficial Unity-Ouya bridge that provides an abstraction mapped to Unity-standard Input design so that experienced developers with large codebases can jump right in instead of rewriting for event-based input.
 The official Unity plugin optimizes for event-based input instead of polling-based input.
 This is a minimalist polling-based solution with configurable input, and it layers Unity Input idioms on top of ODK's OuyaController class to allow for faster porting.
 The OuyaUnityBridge is mostly appropriate to experienced developers who show up from time to time with a large project and would have a very hard time switching over to event-based input (like me).